-It’s important to stay alert for riders and treat them like you would any other vehicle regarding the right of way.
+It’s important to stay alert for riders and treat them like you would any other vehicle when it comes to right of way.

 Safety is in Style.

-While laws vary from state to state on what motorcyclists are required to wear, it is encouraged to wear “all the gear, all the time.”
-Even though full-face helmets, leather jackets, riding pants and motorcycle boots and gloves may seem silly to some riders, wearing the proper gear can help prevent serious injuries.
+While laws vary from state to state on what motorcyclists are required to wear, the safest option is to wear “all the gear, all the time.”
+Even though full-face helmets, leather jackets, riding pants, motorcycle boots and gloves may seem like a lot to some riders, wearing the proper gear can help prevent serious injuries.
 Furthermore, according to InjuryFacts® 2017, helmets are estimated to be 37% effective in preventing fatal injuries for riders, and 41% for passengers.
 It’s ultimately the individual choice of a rider, but we encourage safe riding at all times.
 Safety is always in style!

-As Motorcycle Safety Awareness Month starts, we want to remind everyone – riders and drivers – to practice safe driving to help reduce the number of motorcycle accidents.
-While we hope you never need us, if you or a loved one are injured, whether due to a motorcycle accident or a personal injury caused by other means, reach out immediately for medical help, and get an experienced accident attorney on your side to protect your rights.
+As we observe Motorcycle Safety Awareness Month this May, we want to remind everyone – riders and drivers – to practice safe driving to help reduce the number of motorcycle accidents.
+While we hope you never need us, if you or a loved one are injured, whether due to a motorcycle accident or a personal injury caused by other means, reach out immediately for medical help, and get an experienced PA personal injury lawyer on your side to protect your rights.
 Reach out to Dale E. Anstine today to learn more.
 With offices in York and Gettysburg, our team is proud to protect the injured across the Central Pennsylvania community.
 Consultations are always free, we’re available 24/7, and there’s no fee unless we win for you.